 On a lost show, from 1936, there’s an extended sketch about the feuding Hatfields and McCoys.
 The allusions are clearly to Benny and Allen.
 The idea existed before the Canin incident, if only in half-baked form.

 Allen quietly hoped Benny would go along.
-“He figured Jack would catch on,” says Leff.
+“He figured Jack would catch on,” says Leibowitz.
 “At the least, it gave Morrow and Beloin material to focus their writing.
 The publicity didn’t hurt either show, even if Allen benefited more.”

 The feud fits the “Charlie Brown” character Benny portrayed.
-“The late Eddie Carroll,” says Leff, “likened Jack to ‘Charlie Brown.’
+“The late Eddie Carroll,” says Leibowitz, “likened Jack to ‘Charlie Brown.’
 We laugh at adult foibles in the actions of children.
 Jack was an adult Charlie.
 ‘Bluffing and blustering his way through life,’ said Carroll, ‘somehow making it.’

 “Mary saying to Jack, “Shut up,” is akin to ‘Lucy’ pulling the football away, just as ‘Charlie’ sets to kick it.
 ‘Linus’ and Dennis Day are alike, too.
 On radio, the character, Jack Benny, succeeds, not on strengths, but despite flaws, as does Charlie.’”

 Each listener succeeded much the same way.
-“We see ourselves in Jack or ‘Charlie,’” says Leff.
+“We see ourselves in Jack or ‘Charlie,’” says Leibowitz.
 “There is the appeal.
 I think the characters are general and slip across cultural lines, easily, and across time, too.”

 During the feud, Fred Allen played “Lucy” to the hilt.
 He holds the football.
 Benny, as “Charlie,” takes a long run to give the ball a good boot.
 Allen pulls the ball away as Benny kicks at it.